-After having previously published autobiographical life style books, Common Table, Common Ground, Common Lives, Changing Lives, novels, and children’s books, I became a grandmother.
-I moved to Auckland to help look after the baby, leaving a job as an audio producer.
+After having previously published autobiographical life style books, Common Table, Common Ground, Common Lives, Changing Lives, novels, and children’s books, I moved to Auckland to help look after they grandson, leaving a job as an audio producer.
 My latest book, Grandparents Talk, is a series of interviews with extraordinary grandparents.

 From now on I am emerging from under the Hairy Maclary duvet and starting to write about other topics.
-Tane is now 5 and life is still a discontinuous narrative.Time to write is unpredictable and starts with a clearing of clutter off the dining room table.This is in no way meant to excuse the quality of the poems.
+Tane is now 6 and life is still a discontinuous narrative.Time to write is unpredictable and starts with a clearing of clutter off the dining room table.This is in no way meant to excuse the quality of the poems.
 They are the best I can do.
-I write poems for 30 minutes a day and would probably not be a better poet if I spent more time writing them.
 I do spent a great deal of time reading or listening to other people’s poems.

 If you like them, please tell other people about them.
 Poetry is a gift and should be given freely.

 For more information about me please visit my website www.janicemarriott.com